stephanlensky/focus-api/README.md

 **Accepts: GET**

 Takes a year and month as arguments in the form of a query string(`year` and `month`) and returns the calendar for that month.
-Retrieving the detailed description for an event requires an additional API call which has not yet been implemented.
-The year and month that the calendar is from has been included for debugging purposes (calling this function with an invalid year and month combination has undefined behaviour).
+To get more detailed information, use `/api/v1/event/<int:id>` or `/api/v1/assignment/<int:id>`.
+See below for more information.

 ```javascript
 {